OleksandrLevchenko/ToursProject-submitted/README.md

-    This is a full stack Java Tours project.
+TOURS is a full stack Java project.
 ----------------------------------------------------------------------------------------------------
-FUNCTIONALITY:

 Kuala Lumpur tourist portal has main page with some external links to other touristic resouces, social media links (for following), buttons LOGIN and REGISTER with further functionality:

 - LOGIN page signs in existing users.